crystdang/kickstarter-analysis/README.md

 ## **Overview of Project**

 ### Purpose
-The purpose of this analysis is to prove and inform how Excel's versatile tools are used to easily organize and visualize data using spreadsheets and charts.
+  The purpose of this analysis is to prove and inform how Excel's versatile tools are used to easily organize and visualize data using formulas and various charts.
+By considering which cross references would best represent the information needed, the data can be distilled into a digestable form to meet conclusions made.

 ## Analysis and Challenges